 Bacon and Leek Pasta Bake

-This bacon and leek pasta bake recipe is another one of my wife’s favourites.
-I make this for her when she needs some spoiling.
+This is a recipe for bacon and leek pasta bake, which is another one of my wife’s favourites.
+I make this for her when she needs cheering up – it never fails!!

 Again it is another one of those great meals you can prepare upfront and pop in the oven when you need to cook it.
-A great one for dinner parties and the bacon/leek combo with cheese always pleases.
+A great recipe for dinner parties and the bacon/leek combination with cheese always pleases.

 The breadcrumbs on the top give a delicious crispy topping in the oven.

-The preparation time is quick and dependant on how many pans you like to have on the go at any one time.
+The preparation time is quick and a little dependent on how many pans you like to have on the go at any one time.

 I like to re-use a single frying pan, so it takes me a bit longer than it needs to, but you can prepare it quicker if you have the pans and do not mind the extra washing up!